- Course Catalog

 Who is it for?

-The AP Computer Science in Java course is a fast-paced, AP level course.
-While there are no official prerequisites for the CodeHS AP Java course, we recommend that students take our Introduction to Computer Science prior to AP Java.
-Students who have completed our Intro to CS course will be able to apply knowledge of concepts covered in the Intro course to the more advanced setting of the AP Java course.
+The AP® Computer Science A course is a fast-paced, AP level course.
+While there are no official prerequisites for the CodeHS AP® Computer Science A course, we recommend that students take our Introduction to Computer Science prior to AP® Computer Science A. Students who have completed our Intro to CS course will be able to apply knowledge of concepts covered in the Intro course to the more advanced setting of the AP® Computer Science A course.

 Earn Scholarships via RaiseMe